nodzu/eks-atlantis/README.md

             -e GITHUB_USER=nodzu \
             -e GITHUB_TOKEN= \
             -e GITHUB_API_URL=https://api.github.com/repos/nodzu/eks-atlantis \
+            -e GIT_BRANCH=feature/service-accounts \
             -it armpits/eks-workstation:latest /bin/bash -c "./src/eks-atlantis-deploy.sh"
 ```

-If all the necessary tools (Terraform, awscli, kubectl, Helm, envsubst, curl) are already on your workstation you can simply execute the bash script directly from your workstation.
+If all the necessary tools (Terraform, awscli, kubectl, Helm, envsubst, curl) are already on your workstation you can simply execute the bash script directly.
 Pass in the environment variables listed above (-e flags) by your preferred method, and set your source directory as the base directory of this repository.

 The Docker image is a quick build, so if you want to avoid the Docker Hub hosted image just build from the provided src/Dockerfile and proceed using the docker run command above.